tnichols217/notes/college/Interview Prep.md

 ## Why do you want to come to UPenn?

-1. Vision aligns with what I aim to do: giv
+1. Vision aligns with what I aim to do: give back to the community
+2.